biolab/scorange-hugo/content/blog/Exhausted CD8.md

 {{% figure src="/blog_img/2019-04-23/subset2.png" width="95%" height="95%" %}}
 \
 \
-After that we start by clustering the LCMV superset and later using the marker genes, we identify here for stem-like and terminally exhausted CD8<sup>+</sup> T cells, to see if we can classify the same groups in TIL superset.
+After that we start by clustering the LCMV superset and later, using the marker genes, we identify here, for stem-like and terminally exhausted CD8<sup>+</sup> T cells, to see if we can classify the same groups in TIL superset.
 \
 \
 {{% figure src="/blog_img/2019-04-23/workflow2.png" width="95%" height="95%" %}}